Chaurchan: Story of the Chaurchan Puja

 Chauth Chand is also mentioned in Brahma Purana.
 There is a story related to Lord Krishna.
-According to the story, Lord Krishna was accused of stealing the Syamantaka gem, which was stolen by Prasena.
+According to the story, Krishna was accused of stealing the Syamantaka gem, which was stolen by Prasena.
 A lion killed Prasena, then Jambavan killed that lion and acquired the gem.
-After this, Lord Krishna defeated Jambavan in a war and got this gem and became free from the stigma.
+After this, Krishna defeated Jambavan in a war, got the gem, and became free from the stigma.

 History

 According to historians, the festival of Chaurchan Puja became popular in Mithila during 16th century CE.
-There is a history related to it in regime of the King Hemangad Thakur of Mithila Kingdom.
+There is a history related to it in regime of the King Hemangad Thakur of Mithila Kingdom (Tirhut Sarkar).
 Once King Hemangad Thakur was arrested by Mughal for not paying tax to the Mughal emperor.
 He was brought to Delhi and sent to jail.
 In the jail he composed his astronomical text Grahan Mala which is the account of eclipses dates for 1088 years from 1620 AD to 2708 AD.
 It is said that Mughal emperor Akbar became very impressed with Hemangad Thakur for his work Grahan Mala, so he returned tax free Mithila Kingdom to the King Hemangad Thakur.
 When Hemangad Thakur came to Mithila with tax free kingdom, Queen Hemalata said "Today the moon of Mithila has become free from stigma, we will see and worship it."
 After that the people of Mithila started celebrating the festival of Chaurchan Puja with larger enthusiasm.
 King Hemangad Thakur, with the consultations from Pandits, declared Chaurchan as Lokaparva (Folk festivals) of the Mithila Kingdom.